 Follow the onscreen instructions, keeping the following in mind:

 If you don’t want to use your real name, click the Name field, then enter a different name.

-If you have more than one email address associated with your Apple ID in Apple ID preferences, choose which email to use for the app or website.
+If you have more than one email address associated with your Apple ID in Apple ID settings, choose which email to use for the app or website.